SynthwaveStudios/SynthLauncher/SynthLauncher v1.0 documentation.md

 ## 3. Installation and Setup

-1. Download the Game Launcher installer for your respective platform from our website.
+1. Download the Game Launcher installer for your respective platform from <a href = "https://github.com/SynthwaveStudios/SynthLauncher"> here </a>
 2. Run the installer and follow the on-screen instructions to complete the installation process.
 3. Once installed, launch the Game Launcher.